enonic/xp-operator/java-client/README.md

-<h1>Enonic Kubernetes Operator Client</h1>
+<h1>Enonic XP Kubernetes Operator Client</h1>

-This is the Java client for the [Enonic Kubernetes Operator](../).
+This is the Java client for the [Enonic XP Kubernetes Operator](../).
 This client includes the latest CRD model and bindings for the [fabric8io/kubernetes-client](https://github.com/fabric8io/kubernetes-client).

 - [Installation](#installation)
   - [Maven](#maven)